ShootProof/recruiting-qa/README.md

 ### Locating the "Get Started" button

-Using the automation tool/language of your choice, how would you locate that button?
-Please note what tool/language your solution uses.
+**Goal:** provide code or pseudocode to locate the topmost "Get Started" button

+Provide code for an automated test that locates the topmost "Get Started" button on <https://www.shootproof.com>.
+The code provided can be for an automated test using the tool and language of your choice (Selenium, etc.).

+A complete submission will:

+* Assert that a "Get Started" button exists on the page
+* Explain why you chose the language and framework that you did
+* If the code and approach is not obvious, describe the approach and decisions made

+In the event that you cannot provide working code, please provide a written description of how you would locate this button.
+Pseudocode is acceptable, but working code is preferred.

 ### Locating the _other_ "Get Started" button

+**Goal:** provide code of pseudocode to locate the "Get Started" button that appears at the bottom of the page

-How would you locate the other “GET STARTED” button, which appears at the bottom of the page?
+How would you locate the other "Get Started" button, which appears at the bottom of the page?

+Similarly, provide code for an automated test that locates the bottommost "Get Started" button on <https://www.shootproof.com/>.
+As in the exercise above, the code provided can be for an automated test using the took and language of your choice (Selenium, etc.).

+A complete submission will:

+* Assert that a "Get Started" button exists at the bottom of the page
+* Explain why you chose the language and framework that you did
+* If the code and approach is not obvious, describe the approach and decisions made

 ## (Optional) Exercise 3: JsonPath

+**Goal:** locate specific values within a JSON object

-ShootProof is using Karate for API testing.
+ShootProof uses Karate for API testing.
 Part of this work is writing [JsonPath selectors](https://github.com/json-path/JsonPath#filter-operators) to select a particular part of a JSON object.
 The concept should be familiar if you’ve written relative XPaths or SQL queries.